Sam-Chhabra/Distributed-Pong-Embedded-System/README.md

 - Multi-node CAN architecture
 - Complete electromechanical system integration

-The final result is a fully functional distributed embedded Pong game built entirely using low-level embedded programming and real-time control principles.
+The final result is a fully functional distributed embedded pong game built entirely using low-level embedded programming and real-time control principles.